Fisting

 Avoid fisting if there is pain, infection, or injury

-Use gloves if there are cuts on hands or concerns about hygiene
+Use gloves if there are cuts or concerns about hygiene

 Avoid mixing fisting with substances that reduce awareness of pain

-Do not move directly between anal and vaginal fisting without cleaning
+Do not move directly between anal and vaginal penetration without cleaning

-If bleeding, severe pain, or ongoing discomfort occurs afterward, medical care is important.
-Seeking help is about health, not judgement.
+If bleeding, severe pain, or ongoing discomfort occur afterward, medical care is important.
+Seeking help is about health, not judgment.

-Physical Aftercare: After fisting, the body may feel open, sensitive, or tired.
-Gentle care helps recovery.
+The body may feel open, sensitive, or tired.

 Slow movements and rest